sameelarif/scribe/README.md

 Welcome to the **Scribe** repository!
 This project is designed to provide an end-to-end solution for collecting, training, and simulating human-like mouse movements using Puppeteer.
 This project aims to simulate realistic mouse movements for browser automation using Puppeteer.
 It consists of:

 1. A **data collection UI** for recording user mouse movements.
-2. A **machine learning model** to train and test on the collected data.
+2. A **machine learning model** to train and test the collected data.
 3. A **Puppeteer plugin** that utilizes the trained model to produce human-like mouse movements.

 ## Folder Structure